theKashey/holistic-image/README.md

   module: {
     rules: {
       holisticImage,
+      yourFileLoader,
-      // .. rest of your config
+      // .. and rest of your config
     },
   },
 };